oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 server (and its URL in particular) for performing phishing attacks.

-[@!RFC6749], Section 4.1.2.1, already prevents open redirects by stating the AS MUST NOT automatically redirect the user agent in case of an invalid combination of client_id and redirect_uri.
+[@!RFC6749], Section 4.1.2.1, already prevents open redirects by stating that the AS MUST NOT automatically redirect the user agent in case of an invalid combination of client_id and redirect_uri.

 However, as described in [@I-D.ietf-oauth-closing-redirectors], an attacker could also utilize a correctly registered redirect URI to perform phishing attacks.
-It could for example register a client via dynamic client registration [@RFC7591] and intentionally send an erroneous authorization request, e.g., by using an invalid scope value, to cause the AS to automatically redirect the user agent to its phishing site.
+It could, for example, register a client via dynamic client registration [@RFC7591] and intentionally send an erroneous authorization request, e.g., by using an invalid scope value, thus instructing the AS to redirect the user agent to its phishing site.

 The AS MUST take precautions to prevent this threat.
-Based on its risk assessment the AS needs to decide whether it can trust the redirect URI or not and SHOULD only automatically redirect the user agent, if it trusts the redirect URI.
-If not, it MAY inform the user that it is about to redirect her to the another site and rely on the user to decide or MAY just inform the user about the error.
+Based on its risk assessment, the AS needs to decide whether it can trust the redirect URI and SHOULD only automatically redirect the user agent if it trusts the redirect URI.
+If the URI is not trusted, the AS MAY inform the user and rely on the user to make the correct decision.

 ### Clients as Open Redirector

-Client MUST NOT expose URLs which could be utilized as open redirector.
-Attackers may use an open redirector to produce URLs which appear to point to the client, which might trick users to trust the URL and follow it in her browser.
+Client MUST NOT expose URLs which could be utilized as an open redirector.
+Attackers may use an open redirector to produce URLs that appear to point to the client, which might trick users into trusting the URL and follow it in their browser.
 Another abuse case is to produce URLs pointing to the client and utilize them to impersonate a client with an authorization server.

-In order to prevent open redirection, clients should only expose such a function, if the target URLs are whitelisted or if the origin of a request can be authenticated.
+In order to prevent open redirection, clients should only redirect if the target URLs are whitelisted or if the origin of a request can be authenticated.

 ## 307 Redirect  {#redirect_307}